speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `OrgsUpdateWebhook` - Update an organization webhook
 * `OrgsUpdateWebhookConfigForOrg` - Update a webhook configuration for an organization

-### packages
+### Packages

 * `PackagesDeletePackageForAuthenticatedUser` - Delete a package for the authenticated user
 * `PackagesDeletePackageForOrg` - Delete a package for an organization
+* `PackagesDeletePackageForUser` - Delete a package for a user
 * `PackagesDeletePackageVersionForAuthenticatedUser` - Delete a package version for the authenticated user
 * `PackagesDeletePackageVersionForOrg` - Delete package version for an organization
+* `PackagesDeletePackageVersionForUser` - Delete package version for a user
-* `PackagesGetAllPackageVersionsForPackageOwnedByAuthenticatedUser` - Get all package versions for a package owned by the authenticated user
+* `PackagesGetAllPackageVersionsForPackageOwnedByAuthenticatedUser` - List package versions for a package owned by the authenticated user
-* `PackagesGetAllPackageVersionsForPackageOwnedByOrg` - Get all package versions for a package owned by an organization
+* `PackagesGetAllPackageVersionsForPackageOwnedByOrg` - List package versions for a package owned by an organization
-* `PackagesGetAllPackageVersionsForPackageOwnedByUser` - Get all package versions for a package owned by a user
+* `PackagesGetAllPackageVersionsForPackageOwnedByUser` - List package versions for a package owned by a user
 * `PackagesGetPackageForAuthenticatedUser` - Get a package for the authenticated user
 * `PackagesGetPackageForOrganization` - Get a package for an organization
 * `PackagesGetPackageForUser` - Get a package for a user
 * `PackagesGetPackageVersionForAuthenticatedUser` - Get a package version for the authenticated user
 * `PackagesGetPackageVersionForOrganization` - Get a package version for an organization
 * `PackagesGetPackageVersionForUser` - Get a package version for a user
+* `PackagesListPackagesForAuthenticatedUser` - List packages for the authenticated user's namespace
+* `PackagesListPackagesForOrganization` - List packages for an organization
+* `PackagesListPackagesForUser` - List packages for a user
 * `PackagesRestorePackageForAuthenticatedUser` - Restore a package for the authenticated user
 * `PackagesRestorePackageForOrg` - Restore a package for an organization
+* `PackagesRestorePackageForUser` - Restore a package for a user
 * `PackagesRestorePackageVersionForAuthenticatedUser` - Restore a package version for the authenticated user
 * `PackagesRestorePackageVersionForOrg` - Restore package version for an organization
+* `PackagesRestorePackageVersionForUser` - Restore package version for a user

-### projects
+### Projects

 * `ProjectsAddCollaborator` - Add project collaborator
 * `ProjectsCreateCard` - Create a project card